-During 2015, he has been active in writing entries for encyclopedias: six entries for The Great Events in Religion: An Encyclopedia of Pivotal Events in Religious History (English), and five entries for the Great Islamic Encyclopedia (Persian).
+During 2015, he was active in writing entries for encyclopedias: six entries for The Great Events in Religion: An Encyclopedia of Pivotal Events in Religious History (English), and five entries for the Great Islamic Encyclopedia (Persian).

-He has published articles in Persian and English including:
+He has published articles in both Persian and English including:

 • Fard, R. H. (2013).
 An introduction to the art of illuminating the Qur’an.
 Journal of Arts, Culture & Heritage, 2, 95-109 (English).